 It's important to note this doesn't normally happen with quarterly direct debits.
 Here, you usually pay depending on what you've just used, but it costs more as you won't get a discount.

 Direct debit is usually cheaper

 While there are problems, there's one important fact in favour of setting up a monthly direct debit.
 It's usually up to 6% cheaper than any other way of paying.

 Therefore, it's generally the right MoneySaving option (see the Gas & Electricity guide), yet it's crucial you understand how it works before taking it up.
 For maximum savings, combine it with:

 Always give meter readings.
-Provide your supplier with regular meter readings and it will always give you a more accurate bill.
-If you don't, you may find you're paying for its high estimates.
+Give your supplier regular meter readings and it'll always give you a more accurate bill.
+If you don't, you may find you're paying for high estimates.

 Know your rights

 After years of persistent complaints (see Martin's blog: Is Ofgem listening?), the regulator finally stepped in and introduced new licence conditions setting out guidelines for fair and reasonable direct debits.